Memory Hierarchy Design and Characteristics

 There are several advantages of using a memory hierarchy in computer systems, including:

-• Efficient use of resources: Memory hierarchy allows efficient use of resources by storing frequently accessed data in fast memory and less frequently accessed data in slower memory.
+• Efficient use of resources: Memory hierarchy allows efficient use of memory resources by storing frequently accessed data in fast memory and less frequently accessed data in slower memory.
 This ensures that the computer system does not waste resources by using high-speed memory for data that is rarely accessed.

 • Increases the processing speed: The use of a memory hierarchy allows computer systems to perform operations much faster.
 By using the fastest memory for frequently used data, the CPU can access the data quickly and complete the operations faster, increasing the processing speed of the system.